commercionetwork/commercionetwork/docs/README.md

 The Commercio Cash Credit (CCC)  ha an unlimited supply and can be minted only by freezing the COM Token

-* The main purpose of the Token is to be a unit of value that can be used to perform transazction on chain.
+* The main purpose of the Token is to be a unit of value that can be used to perform transactions on chain.
 It is a FEE TOKEN (utility Token)
 * The price is FIXED and is 1 EURO/CCC + VAT

-**NB**: tansaction fees could be paid with COM, but the cost is fixed to 0.01 COM.
+**NB**: transaction fees could be paid with COM, but the cost is fixed to 0.01 COM.

 ##  Test-net Vs Main-Net